Hari1275/email-generator/readme.md

 Next.js 14: For building the frontend UI.
 NextAuth.js: User authentication and session management.
 Chart.js: For analytics and reporting.
-TailwindCSS: For responsive and clean UI design.
+ShadcnUI: For responsive and clean UI design.

 ### Development Phases